 - Peel apples first.
 Then slice apples into 1/2 inch thick slices.
 Take the sliced apples and cut them into 1/4 inch cubes and set them aside.

 - Let the eggs, sour cream and butter all come to room temperature

-- In a medium bowl add the all-purpose flour, cinnamon, baking powder
+- In a medium bowl add the all-purpose flour, cinnamon

 - In a large mixing bowl combine the butter, sugar, brown sugar.
 Beat at medium speed, be sure to scrape the bowl often until creamy.